 Medicare, the U.S. health insurance program for the elderly and disabled, said the health-care law will save the program $120 billion in the next five years through lower payments to hospitals and insurers.

-About $50 billion of the savings come from reduced payments to insurers including Humana Inc. (HUM), WellPoint Inc. (WLP) and UnitedHealth Group Inc. (UNH), companies that lead the market in enrollees in Medicare Advantage, the privately run, government-subsidized portion of the U.S. health program.
+About $50 billion of the savings come from reduced payments to insurers including Humana Inc. (HUM), WellPoint Inc. (WLP) and UnitedHealth Group Inc. (UNH) The companies lead the market in enrollees in Medicare Advantage, the privately run, government-subsidized portion of the U.S. health program.

-Cutting spending in Medicare was a major priority of the health-care overhaul U.S. President Barack Obama signed into law in March 2010.
-The law is projected by the Congressional Budget Office to reduce U.S. deficits by $143 billion, partly through almost $500 billion in cuts and savings from the Medicare program in a decade.
+Reduced spending in Medicare was a major priority of the health-care overhaul U.S. President Barack Obama signed into law in March 2010.
+The effort is projected by the Congressional Budget Office to reduce U.S. deficits by $143 billion, partly through almost $500 billion in cuts and savings from the Medicare program in a decade.

-Blum said the savings were in line with expectations by the Obama administration.
+Blum said the savings were in line with expectations of the Obama administration, based on previous projections from Medicare and the Congressional Budget Office, which analyzes legislation for cost and savings.
 “We’re very much consistent with where we thought we would be,” he said.

 To contact the reporter on this story: Drew Armstrong in Washington at firstname.lastname@example.org;